microsoft/opensource-code-of-conduct/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Microsoft Open Source Code of Conduct

 ## Our Pledge